 - Growing stakeholder interest in your governance practices

-The data points are varied, the routes you take to capture this data are diverse, and how they are reported differs widely.
+ESG data management involves measuring an organization’s performance concerning sustainability and ethics through collecting and reporting on ESG data.
+It’s a big ask!
+Consider sustainability reporting vs. reporting on board diversity; the data points are varied, the routes you take to capture this data are diverse and how they are reported differs widely.
 Little wonder ESG data management is a daunting topic for many organizations.

-Why Is Data Crucial To Your ESG Strategy?
+Why Is ESG Data Important to Your ESG Strategy?

 What gets measured gets managed; it’s a well-worn phrase but no less true.
 ESG, as with any other business strategy, depends on regular monitoring and accurate data to track progress, identify performance outliers and prioritize action.